CONCERT REVIEWS

 All of the remaining inventory was relocated back to my house and I started selling it off on EBAY.

 Fast forward again.
 The store has been closed for some time.
 The legal paperwork was complete to shut it all down.
 Then, in a very strange and uncanny twist of events, Other Peoples Music, Inc. was erroneously sued in a case of mistaken identity in February 2000.
 Turns out that an investor bought the estate of Rick Danko.
 The Rick Danko of the Band.
 Famous for songs like, Up On Cripple Creek, The Weight and more.
 Other Peoples Music was named as one of several defendants in a lawsuit involving unpaid royalties.
 Of course this was a huge case of mistaken identity for us.
 Other Peoples Music in Indianapolis was in no way involved.
 Also, based on our type of business, we were not required to pay artist royalties, as a purveyor of used items.
 So we just needed to get our name removed from the lawsuit.
 That was easier said than done, so we secured legal representation and provided necessary documentation to exhonorate our company from the proceedings.
 With just a little internet research, it turns out there is another business entity operating outside the US, d.b.a.
 Other Peoples Music in Canada.
-Apparently they do (or did) manufacture and distribute recordings and may have owed artist royalties.
+Apparently they were the intended target of these legal proceedings.

 Today, Other Peoples Music lives on, not as a buy-sell-trade CD business, but as an internet journal of music past times.
 Enjoy.